DanWahlin/MasteringJavaScriptCourseCode/Mastering JavaScript/readme.txt

 Go to this directory in a command prompt.

+Run "npm install live-server -g" to install the optional live-server module.

-Run "npm install" to install the necessary Node.js modules
+Run "npm install" to install the necessary Node.js modules.

-Run "node server.js" to start the server.
+Run "node server.js" or "live-server" to start the server (either one works).

-Navigate to http://localhost:8000 in the browser to view the demo page.
+If you used the "node server.js" option then navigate to http://localhost:8000 in the browser to view the demo page.